MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/index.md

 ---
-title: "User Interface"
+title: "Xamarin.Forms User Interface Views"
-description: "How to use the views provided by Xamarin.Forms" ms.prod: xamarin ms.assetid: 391B4A77-7CAC-42D2-9E77-BD8E170E9BE6
+description: "This article introduces the controls and concepts that can be used when creating a user interface in a Xamarin.Forms application." ms.prod: xamarin ms.assetid: 391B4A77-7CAC-42D2-9E77-BD8E170E9BE6 ms.technology: xamarin-forms
-ms.technology: xamarin-forms